dvdjrnx/dvdjrnx.github.io/README.md

 <br>

 This project was a prototyping test explored as part of my 3D and AR/VR work with Shopify.
+It tested `<model-viewer>`'s `getDimensions()` method for performance viability in a project that required quickly assessing a model's dimensions to facilitate further business logic down the line.

 </details>